aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLAM in Android via Java or Online App" h2="Export POWERPOINT file to XLAM in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting a POWERPOINT file to XLAM is a great way to make sure that your presentation is compatible with a variety of different applications.
+XLAM is a file format that is supported by many different programs, including Microsoft Excel, which makes it a great choice for sharing presentations with others.

+<h2>How Aspose.Total Helps for PowerPoint to XLAM Conversion</h2>

-You can easily convert POWERPOINT file to XLAM in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLAM.
+Aspose.Total for Android via Java is a powerful tool that makes it easy to convert POWERPOINT files to XLAM.
+The process is simple and can be completed in two steps.
+First, you can export the POWERPOINT file to HTML by using Aspose.Slides for Android via Java.
+Then, you can use Aspose.Cells for Android via Java to convert the HTML to XLAM.
+This makes it easy to share presentations with others, regardless of the application they are using.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}